rolansen/rolansen.github.io/lidar_data_tutorials/statistics_in_vector_polygons.md

 -----

-First, let’s change directories to the folder in which we’re keeping the data, read our polygon layer as a GeoDataFrame, and instantiate the fields we’d like to calculate with the help of the point cloud:
+First, let’s change directories to the folder in which we’re keeping the data, read our polygon layer as a GeoDataFrame, and instantiate fields for the we’re interested in:
 {% highlight Python %}
 #change directories and read polygons
 import geopandas as gpd